yhaochen0617/SMP/README.md

 ```bash
 python3 evaluate_repvgg.py -e checkpoint/repvgg/model_cnn.pth+checkpoint/repvgg/model_vit.pth
 ```
 It can produce the same prediction with the best result on leadboard ( for RepVGG ).
-We adopt the ensemble method of two models to obtain the RepVGG prediction due to difficulty
+We adopt the ensemble method of two models to obtain the RepVGG prediction due to difficulty (In fact, only using MLP also can obtain similar performance ).